rust-lang/rust-wiki-backup/Meeting-weekly-2014-01-21.md

 # Friend of the Tree

 brson: Just one thing to do.
 This weeks' FotT: steven fackler (sfackler).
 Been contributing since last may; yet another CMU grad!
 Increble amount of library improvements: base64, bitvector, IO modules.
-RefCell.  io::util module [[Felix missed some stuff there...]] and most recently, external macro (syntax extension) loading.
+RefCell.  io::util module, and most recently, external macro (syntax extension) loading.
 everyone: *clapping*

 # POPL update